section-engineering-education/engineering-education/articles/building-a-basic-api-with-nodejs/index.md

 And there you have it.
 You managed to build a Node.js API server with Express, expose it to the internet with Ngrok and test it on postman!\
 Congratulations!!!

+You can find the code above on [GitHub](https://github.com/adrianmurage/dev_journal/tree/master/apps/javascript/nodejs_api).
-You may now try to implement other request types and expand your API to add more functionality.
+I encourage you to try to implement other request types and expand your API to add more functionality.

 ### Citations